 Kalininskiy St-petersburg, Russia Travel Guide

 St. Petersburg's climate understanding guides your choice of visit time.
 The city experiences a humid continental climate, marked by distinct seasons, each holding different appeal.
-Summers bring mild and pleasant weather, with average temperatures ranging from 18-22°C (64-72°F).
+Summers bring mild and pleasant weather, having average temperatures of ranging from 18-22°C (64-72°F).
 Daylight hours extend, a phenomenon known as the "White Nights."

 Autumn cools, averaging 5-10°C (41-50°F), with shorter daylight.
 Precipitation often consists of persistent drizzle.
 Winters are cold and snowy, having temperatures typically from -5°C to 0°C (23-32°F).
 Daylight hours shorten, creating a distinct, often magical atmosphere with snowfall.
 Spring brings a gradual warming, with temperatures rising from 5-10°C (41-50°F).

-White Nights (late May to mid-July) suit extended daylight experiences, outdoor cafes, and boat tours.
+White Nights (late May to mid-July) suit extended daylight experiences, outdoor cafes, and water tours.
 General sightseeing (June-September) holds comfortable weather for walking and exploring.
-Winter activities (December-February) involve snowy cityscapes, ice skating, and cozy indoor attractions.
+Winter activities (December-February) involve snowy cityscapes, ice skating, and intimate indoor attractions.
 The holiday season around New Year and Orthodox Christmas brings festive decorations.

 (June-August)